SRGSSR/pillarbox-web-suite/docs/CONTRIBUTING.md

 ## Purpose

-Our development team is small, our ability to quickly evaluate a need or a code submission is therefore critical.
-Please follow the present contributing guidelines so that we can efficiently consider your proposal.
+We aim to evaluate needs and code submissions as efficiently as possible.
+Since the Pillarbox web suite is a collaborative effort across multiple contributors and teams, following these contribution guidelines helps us streamline reviews and maintain consistency.

 You should also read or our [code of conduct](CODE_OF_CONDUCT.md), providing a few guidelines to keep interactions as respectful as possible.

+## Scope and Ownership

+The Pillarbox web suite is a collaborative effort involving multiple teams.
+No single team owns the entire suite, and contributions come from various stakeholders.

 ## Contributions we are looking for